Zorro30/api_doc/README.md

 | `GET /<id>  HTTP/1.1`  |  Return a specific movie object with associated information  |

 ## Authentication
-    There are two levels of access with this api.
+    - There are two levels of access with this api.
-    A user with valid access token can only have access to the account and can exercise features like add to watchlist.
+    - A user with valid access token can only have access to the account and can exercise features like add to watchlist.
 An Admin can only create other admin.
+    - An admin with valid token can exercise the features like add, delete and update a particular movie.
+    - Here I have used pyjwt to create tokens that get renewevery 4 hours, hence a user has to generate a token every 4 hours.

 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.

 ## Creating User
     Example text blah.
 Example text blah.
 Example text blah.
 Example text blah.